 The True Cost of Missed Appointments in Dentistry: A Hard Look at Your Bottom Line

-Beyond the immediate loss of revenue from a single missed appointment, the cumulative financial impact of a high dental practice no-show rate can be staggering.
-Let's break down the real cost with a worked example that hits home for your practice.
+Beyond the immediate revenue hit from a single missed appointment, the total financial impact of a high dental practice no-show rate can be absolutely staggering.
+Let’s break down the real cost with a concrete example that should resonate with your practice.

-- Average appointment value: $250 (a realistic figure for many practices)
+- Average appointment value: $250 (a pretty realistic figure for many practices, in our experience)

 - Daily appointments: 20